elaforge/karya/doc/ui.md

 All this said, I've wound up not using symbols very often.
 You can still express quite a lot with ASCII and it's easier to type.
-For example, I'm not yet sure whether I prefer a plain `tr` or a fancy trill symbol, though in the case of sharps and flats I've decided on plain ASCII `#` and `b`.
+For example, I'm not yet sure whether I prefer a plain `tr` or a fancy trill symbol, or `i o e u a` vs ᭦ ᭡ ᭢ ᭣ ᭤, though in the case of sharps and flats I've decided on plain ASCII `#` and `b`.

 Backticks also support font size and style changes.
 If you write \`+4/xyz\`, then `xyz` will be rendered with a relative size increase of +4.
 In addition to `+` or `-` a number, you can also write \`bold/xyz\`, \`italic/xyz\`, or
 \`bold+italic/xyz\`.
 In this case, the `xyz` is printed literally, it's not the name of a symbol.
+This is used in the ruler labels, so it can make larger beat divisions more prominent.
+I don't recommend fancy markup anywhere else.

 ## IDs